 3b.
 You can drag the file from your desktop filing system to the drag and drop area.
 4. Please tick the box to agree to the terms and conditions.
 5. Click "Add Submission"

 10. You will now be returned to the My Submissions page.

 Whenever you submit work to a Turnitin assignment you will automatically be sent a digital receipt to your university email account confirming that you have submitted this work.

 The onus is on you to ensure you have submitted your assignment correctly and that you have received a Turnitin receipt for each submission you make to retain and produce as proof of submission on demand.
-You should also ensure that an Originality Report score has been generated - if your submission shows as "Pending" for more than 24 hours after a second or subsequent submission, then please resubmit again, before the deadline, and try saving your essay in a .doc file format for uploading.
+You should also ensure that a Similarity report score has been generated - if your submission shows as "Pending" for more than 24 hours after a second or subsequent submission, or you can't open the document to see the Similarity score and matches, then please resubmit again, before the deadline, and try saving your essay in a .doc file format for uploading.

 Resubmitting work to a Turnitin Assignment